 All added sugar (table sugar, honey, maple syrup, rice syrup, agave, coconut and date sugar) whether added during manufacturing or after

-Lactose and Galactose added to foods and drinks (not those naturally present in milk and yogurt)
+Lactose and Galactose added to foods and drinks (not those naturally present in milk and yoghurt)

 All sugars naturally present in fruit and vegetable juices, concentrates, smoothies, purees, pastes, powders and extruded fruit and vegetable products. (not sugar naturally present in whole, mashed or chopped fruits and vegetables)